LisiLisenok/Chime/scheduling.md

 * calendar, which bounds the timer fire time / date, for example, limiting it to working days only;
-* extracting timer fire message from external source, which provides the message to be modified at runtime.
+* extracting timer fire message from external source, which helps the message to be dependent on some conditions.

 This is very quick introduction to the _Chime_ and if you are interested in you may read more at [Chime documentation](https://herd.ceylon-lang.org/modules/herd.schedule.chime) or even [contribute](https://github.com/LisiLisenok/Chime) to.